Skip to content

 To understand the challenge, one must look at the hardware architecture.
 Neon and Pupil Invisible are standalone devices.
 They don't require an external computer, and each operates its own internal clock.

-It’s possible to sync independent clocks via Network Time Protocol (NTP) - see Achieve Super-Precise Time Sync, and this is sufficient for many use cases.
-However, analyzing high-speed interactions may require precision of <10 ms. Moreover, even perfectly synced clocks experience drift over time (e.g., up to 1 second over 24 hours).
+It’s possible to sync independent clocks via Network Time Protocol (NTP), see Achieve Super-Precise Time Sync, and this is sufficient for many use cases.
+However, analyzing high-speed interactions may require precision of <10 ms. Moreover, even perfectly synced clocks experience drift over time - up to 1 second over 24 hours.
+To get millisecond precision and remove drift, we need alternative approaches.

 See How To Do So Programmatically